 If you just need a good hour of rest, have no guilt in turning on the TV for some kid entertainment.
 I’ve been known to buckle my toddler daughter in her high chair and play an educational television show for her just so I can get an hour to myself.

-If you’re feeling well enough to hold up your head and stay awake for longer than an hour at a time, most likely you’re bored of being home sick and need something different to do.
-Here are a few things you can do while still getting rest.
+Feeling well enough to hold up your head and stay awake for longer than an hour at a time?
+Most likely you’re bored of being home sick and need something different to do.
+Here are a few sick day activities you can do while still getting rest.
 Take advantage of the downtime and do something that you’ve been wanting to do.

 - Read that book you’ve been wanting (or reread a favorite).

 - Empty your email in-box down to zero (you’ll feel so accomplished after this task!)